Non-Compete Agreements: How Do They Affect Careers?

 How To Negotiate a Non-Compete Agreement

-You don’t have to accept a non-compete agreement as initially presented to you by an employer.
 Start by asking for clarity on the terms used in the agreement.
-Focus on getting clear definitions for key terms, such as “competitor” or “confidential information” to ensure you understand the limits of the agreement.
-You can then propose negotiated terms, such as reducing the geographic coverage area, shortening the length of the time period, or creating more limited definitions of the type of role or industry included.
+Focus on obtaining clear definitions of key terms, such as “competitor” and “confidential information,” to ensure you understand the agreement’s limits.
+You can then propose negotiated terms, such as reducing the geographic coverage area, shortening the time period, or creating more limited definitions of the type of role or industry included.

 One option is to request the exclusion of specific companies or clients.
 If the non-compete is enforced post-termination, ask for financial support during the restricted period.
 Consider requesting that the company also refrain from certain competitive behaviors.

-Whatever changes you and the company agree to, it’s essential the non-compete clauses are memorialized in writing.
+Whatever changes you and the company agree to, it’s essential that the non-compete clauses are memorialized in writing.
 Otherwise, you may be unable to enforce the changed or additional terms.
 Before you sign anything, have an employment attorney review the non-compete agreement.
 You will have greater bargaining power before you sign the agreement than when you leave the company.

 Find Legal Help